sagemath/trac_to_gh/Issue 9259.md

 # Issue 9259: Wrong markup on the documentation of CombinatorialClass.map

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9259

 Original creator: hivert